kandeng/blender_python_tutorial/chapter_11/src/server/blender_agent.md

 2. When the agents, the blender executor, and the fastapi web server, read or write data to the postgre-sql database, they connect the database directly via the database adapter `SQLAlchemy`.

-   It is not necessary to wrap the postgre-sql database into a micro-service and connect to the outside via rabbit-mq, because,
+   It is not necessary to wrap the postg. re-sql database into a micro-service and connect to the outside via rabbit-mq, because,

    * Overengineering: Adds a redundant layer (DB microservice) with no tangible benefits for our use case.